jvaugha3038/PID-Project/README.md

 # `Tuning`
 Ah yes, tuning.
 If only we were able to make sufficent progress here before the fan wire broke.
+After the whole fan incident, we could actually start tuning.
+And by that I mean it immediately started working at default values.
+Cool.

 # `End Result`